shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise3.md

 In this exercise, you will complete the following task:

-- Task 1: Setup test failover
+- Task 1: Setup Test Failover

-### Task 1: Setup test failover
+### Task 1: Setup Test Failover

 1. On the **Recovery Service Vault page**, click on **Replicated Items (1)** under **Protected Items** and select **AzureArcVM (2)** that you replicated in the previous exercise.